What is Digital Marketing?

 Building a user-friendly website involves UI (user interface) and UX (user experience).
 User interface involves the visual design like color, typography and layouts.
 A UI designer might ask, “What visual elements should we include?”
 User experience is how the product feels and focuses on how a user might interact with a website.
 A UX designer asks questions like, “What happens when a user logs out?”
 Both are an important aspect of web design and web development, and we take them into consideration for all websites we design and develop.

 Your audience is often inundated with messages and advertisements across the digital sphere.
-Digital marketing can help generate brand awareness and tell your story while providing your customers with valuable information.
+Digital marketing can help generate brand awareness and tell your brand story while providing your customers with valuable information.

 312.828.0200 | email@example.com